 Outsiders may mail letters and/or cards to persons in custody in the Henderson Detention Center at the following address:

 INMATE NAME & ID #

 Henderson Detention Center

 Henderson, NV 89009-5050

 The Henderson Detention Center opens and inspects all inmate mail prior to delivery, with the exception of legal mail.
-Mail may include only letters and up to ten (10) medium-sized photographs (no Polaroids).
+Mail may include only letters and a few photographs.
 Most other items sent will be confiscated.

 Do not send:

 - stickers or cards with glue and glitter

 - items referring to the purchase or assembly of weapons